ioana-amariei/K-Syntax-Highlighter-for-Intellij-IDEA/README.md

 # K Syntax Highlighter for Intellij IDEA

 ### Description
-This plugin was developed within a school project for [Principles of Programming Languages](https://profs.info.uaic.ro/~arusoaie.andrei/lectures/PLP/2017/plp.html) course.
+This plugin for Intellij-IDEA represents a tool for [K](http://www.kframework.org/index.php/Main_Page) language and it was developed within a school project for [Principles of Programming Languages](https://profs.info.uaic.ro/~arusoaie.andrei/lectures/PLP/2017/plp.html) course.

 It provides:
 - syntax highlighting